 Who are the LBMA Market Makers?

-Of the thirteen LBMA Market Makers, six are full Market Makers and seven Market Makers.
-The six Full Market Makers quoting prices in all three products are:
+Of the twelve LBMA Market Makers, six are full Market Makers and six Market Makers.
+The Full Market Makers quoting prices in all three products are:

 - Citibank N A